GJ 1214

 GJ 1214 (sometimes Gliese 1214) is a dim M4.5 red dwarf star in the constellation Ophiuchus with an apparent magnitude of 14.7.
 It is located at a distance of 47.8 ly from Earth.
 GJ 1214 hosts one known exoplanet.

 Nomenclature

 The designation GJ 1214 comes from the Gliese Catalogue of Nearby Stars.
 This star was first included in the second edition of the catalogue, published in 1979 by Gliese and Jahreiß, hence the GJ prefix usually used for this star.

 In August 2022, this planetary system was included among 20 systems to be named by the third NameExoWorlds project.
 The approved names, proposed by a team from Kenya, were announced in June 2023.
-GJ 1214 is named Orkaria and its planet is named Enaiposha, after the Maa words for red ochre and for a large body of water, alluding to the color of the star and likely composition of the planet.
+GJ 1214 is formally named Orkaria and its planet is named Enaiposha, after the Maa words for red ochre and for a large body of water, alluding to the color of the star and likely composition of the planet.